f5devcentral/f5-big-iq-lab/docs/class8/module1/lab2.rst

 On the HTTP Analysis DDoS Dashboard, you can observe the Blocked Bad Actor counter being incremented while Blocked Bad Requests stop incrementing as a result of bad actors being identified and being added to the grey list.

+Expand the dimmensions to show *Transaction Outcomes* and *Client IPs*.

 .. image:: ../pictures/module1/img_module1_lab2_18.png
   :align: center
   :scale: 40%

 |

+..note:: Examine the list of detected bad actor IP addresses on the BIG-IP: ``ipidr -l /tenant5/BaDOS_service/serviceMain+/Common/lab-bados-profile``

 4. Stop the attack traffic by stoping the ``attack_baddos.sh`` script with CTRL+C